mmikowski/mmikowski.github.io/_posts/2016-11-14-type-casts.md

 a function and and `idx` should be an integer *regardless if any other code is visible*.
 Think about how much time can be saved by this alone.

-The [full code standard][a] discuss *why* a simple naming convention can vastly reduce the need for comments.
-We think it's an interesting read if you're into philosophy.
+The [full JS Code standard][a] discusses *why* a simple naming convention can vastly reduce the need for comments.
+We think it's an interesting and compelling read if you're into that kind of thing.

 ## 4.4.
 Write consistent API definitions
 Now that we have consistent named-by-type variables and better formatting,